 Michael Moran is a CEO and senior advisor working with clients in technology, sustainability, real estate, media and nonprofit sectors to help organizations manage change, solve problems, forecast and embrace future trends.
-Currently CEO and Chief Research Officer, Transformative and Chief Risk & Sustainability Officer, Microshare, Inc. Michael also serves as Managing Partner of the sustainable real estate investment group Preferred Climate Resilient Properties, lectures in political risk at the Joseph Korbel School of International Affairs, as senior advisor to Lynx Global Intelligence, and is a member of the communications advisory board at Human Rights Watch.
+Currently CEO and Chief Research Officer, Transformative and Chief Risk & Sustainability Officer, Microshare, Inc. Michael also serves as Managing Partner of the sustainable real estate investment group Preferred Climate Resilient Properties, lectures in political risk at the Joseph Korbel School of International Affairs at the University of Denver, as senior advisor to Lynx Global Intelligence, and is a member of the communications advisory board at Human Rights Watch.

 Michael’s most recent focus has been the transformation of the Build World through IoT and other technologies to bring safety, wellness and transparency to previously inert assets like office buildings, schools, railway stations, military barracks and hospitals.
 His work helping to bring contact tracing to commercial real estate was featured in a front page story in the Financial Times on April 27, 2020, and he is regularly quoted and consulted by Fortune 500 firms and government agencies on questions regarding the safety and sustainability of large facilities, their tenants, workers and customers, in the wake of the COVID-19 crisis.